trevorhuang1/csp2/_posts/2023-09-27-ReviewTicket.md

 ## DOM
 - I basically just reused the code from the html besides the lorem ipsum
-- I got the buttom to switch the links, but it didn't look display "switched!"
+- I got the buttom to switch the links, but it didn't look display "switched!" until Jason shared his code with me

 ## Datatypes
 - So for this hack, I decided to create an object that was missing stuff before adding it on by manipulating the arrays